 The Blues for the Bush is co-hosted by the Shire of Perenjori and Bush Heritage Australia.
 You can learn more about these organisations at their websites www.bushheritage.org.au and www.perenjori.wa.gov.au.

-The community open day which is held on Saturday 23rd September from 10.00am to 3.00pm is free and all comers are welcome.
-The Blues for the Bush concert is held on Saturday evening following the Open Day from 3.30pm – midnight and costs $70 for an adult and $25 for a child to attend (plus ticketing and credit card costs).
-Tickets to the concert can be purchased here or from the Shire of Perenjori.
+The community open day which is held on Saturday 22nd September from 10.00am to 4.00pm is free and all comers are welcome.
+The Blues for the Bush concert is held on Saturday evening following the Open Day from 4.00– midnight and costs $80 for an adult and $25 for a child to attend (plus ticketing and credit card costs).

 On Friday evening, alcohol may be brought into the camping grounds and consumed at your own campsite.
 We ask that you consume alcohol responsibly and be mindful that our event is a family friendly one.
 Anyone who does not comply with these rules or who is overly intoxicated or causing a disturbance may be asked to leave the premise.

-No, as there is no internet or mobile connection we cannot offer EFTPOS facilities at the event.
+No, as the internet and phone signal is not very strong we cannot offer EFTPOS facilities at the event.
 Please bring enough cash with you for the duration of the event.
+If this changes, an email will be sent to ticket holders prior to the event.

 No, as a conservation area it is not appropriate for pets of any type to enter Charles Darwin Reserve.
 This of course does not include guide dogs who, when accompanying their owner, are most welcome.